 We cannot guarantee accuracy at all times of information given in relation to such activities or excursions or about the area you are visiting generally or that any particular excursion or activity which does not form part of our contract will take place as these services are not under our control.
 If you feel that any of the activities or excursions referred to in our brochure, on our website and in our other advertising material which are not part of our contract are vital to the enjoyment of your holiday, write to us immediately and we will tell you the latest known situation.
 If we become aware of any material alterations to area information and/or such outside activities or excursions which can reasonably be expected to affect your decision to book a holiday with us, we will pass on this information at the time of booking.

 Ski extras only bookings: This clause applies to ski extras only which are not booked together with any accommodation or transport at www.skisafariextras.com or booked by telephone.
 These booking conditions apply in their entirety to ski extras only bookings with the exception of “Booking your holiday” and “Amendments, transfers and cancellations (A) By you”.
 If you book ski extras only, a binding contract will come into force when we send you your voucher(s) by email.
 The contract is made in accordance with English Law and is subject to the jurisdiction of the Courts of England and Wales.
 If you are resident in Scotland or Northern Ireland, the Courts of Scotland or Northern Ireland can deal with any disputes.
 Full payment is required at the time your order is made.
-If you make payment with a credit card, a non-refundable fee of 2% will be applied.
-If you are booking ski extras online, you have fourteen working days from the date of your order to cancel and receive a full refund (less the 2% credit card fee).
-Cancellations must be confirmed to the Company in writing by email, fax or letter.
-After fourteen days, a cancellation charge of between 20% and 100% of the total order cost will apply, depending on the cancellation policy of our supplier.
-Certain products, such as some season passes, are 100% non-refundable, and this is clearly indicated where relevant.
+For all ski extras other than season passes and ski extras which are indicated as being non-refundable, you have 14 working days from the date of confirmation of your order to cancel and receive a full refund (less the credit or debit card fee).
+Cancellations must be confirmed to us in writing by email, fax or letter.
+After 14 days cancellation charges will apply.
+The precise amount of the cancellation charges that apply will be confirmed to you prior to booking.
+They will usually be between 20% and 100% of the total order cost and depend on the cancellation policy of our supplier.
+Certain products, such as season passes, are 100% non-refundable from the point of booking, and this will be clearly indicated where applicable.

 Injury, off-piste skiing and avalanche: There is a risk of injury attached to winter sports, including skiing and snowboarding, and to cycling.
 The risk can be minimised by making sure that you are fit to ski/cycle before you travel and ensuring that you ski/cycle in a controlled fashion.
 If you wish to ski off-piste, outside ski area boundaries and/or in the backcountry, you do so at your own risk (please also see insurance section above).
 Resorts do make every effort to ensure that the risk of avalanche on pisted ski areas is kept to a minimum but this risk, being a force of nature, can never be completely alleviated.
 The risk of avalanche is greatly accentuated if you ski off-piste and you should always seek expert opinion that morning of the day’s avalanche risk and carry the necessary avalanche equipment with you.
 If you suffer from any pre-existing injuries that may affect your ability to ski/cycle, please consult your doctor before you travel.
 If you are taking ski or snowboard tuition whilst in resort, please inform the ski school of any pre-existing injuries that may affect your ability to ski or snowboard.